danthegoodman1/EpicEpoch/README.md

 ## Reading the timestamp value

+The timestamp value is 16 bytes, constructed of an 8 byte timestamp (unix nanoseconds) + an 8 byte epoch index.

+This ensures that transactions are always unique and in order, latency and concurrency for serving timestamp requests is maximized, and timestamps can be reversed for time-range queries against your data.

+This also ensures that the request and response are each a single TCP frame.

 ## HTTP endpoints

 `/up` exists to check if the HTTP server is running `/ready` checks to see if the node has joined the cluster and is ready to serve requests

+`/timestamp` can be used to fetch the 16 byte timestamp value.

 `/members` returns a JSON in the shape of: